 Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology at George Mason University.
-Her research examines how peer networks promote and constrain psychological adaptation, intergroup processes, development, and health across adolescence and young adulthood.
-Her work seeks to (1) inform strategies and tactics for mitigating negative and leveraging salubrious peer influence in social groups and (2) use this research to promote positive development and health.
+Her research examines how peer social networks promote and constrain psychological adjustment, intergroup processes, health, and the development of ethnically diverse and immigrant youth.

-Before joining Mason, she has been an Assistant Research Professor at Arizona State University (Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience Research, and Department of Psychology).
+Before joining Mason, she has been an Assistant Research Professor (non-tenure track) at Arizona State University (Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience Research, and Department of Psychology).
 Her research has been funded by the National Institutes of Health.
-She serves on the editorial board of the Journal of Youth and Adolescence.
+She serves on the editorial boards of Developmental Psychology and Journal of Youth and Adolescence.

 Kornienko, O., Schaefer, D. R., Ha, T., & Granger, D. A. (2020).
 Loneliness and cortisol are associated with social network regulation.
 Social Neuroscience. doi: 10.1080/17470919.2019.1709540.